chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 If you are maimed, envision the injury and make note of it.
 Consider how this impacts your approach when facing physical challenges, and weave it into your roleplaying and the narrative of your moves.

 When you are corrupted, envision how this impacts your personality and motivations.
 You might struggle with a new compulsion, quirk, or fear.
-You might even bear a physical, supernatural sign of the corruption.
+You might even bear a physical, sign of the corruption.
 If so, what is it?

 ### Burdens